vincent8264/car-brand-recog/README.md

 python car_recog.py --input path/to/input_folder --output path/to/output_folder
 ```

-If --input is omitted, the current directory is scanned for supported image files.
+If `--input` is omitted, the program will scan the current directory for supported image files.
-If --output is omitted, the output images will be saved to a ./output folder.
+If `--output` is omitted, results will be saved in a new `./output` folder in the current directory.

+### Output
+After running the program, the output folder will contain annotated images with bounding boxes and labels, adding "detected" to the image name:

+│── output folder
+│  │── detected_input1.jpg
+│  │── detected_input2.jpeg
+│  │── detected_input3.png

-## Demo
+## Examples
-Example results showing bounding boxes and detected car brands.

 ![example image](/samples/example2.jpg)
 ![example image](/samples/example3.jpg)